DeliberativeAnalysis/DeliberateQ/README.md

 Build instructions
 --------------------
-You need to have Maven 3 installed.
+You need to have Java (Oracle or OpenJDK) and Maven 3+ (https://maven.apache.org/) installed.

 To build the jar with all dependencies included: